As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can seal wine with plastic wrap.
 Some people seal wine with plastic when off-site wine storing.
 If you have a controlled environment and something to store it in, such as old high school lockers to use as storage units, you only need to stack the bottles up and put bubble wrap between the layers.

 After a few years, it may become obvious that the labels are being harmed by built-up moisture.
 However, of course, the wine will not be harmed in any way.

 TIP: Most wines go bad once you pop the cork within a day or so.
 But a Coravin Wine Preservation system (available for a great price on Amazon) can extend the life of your opened wine for weeks or even months.
 It is awesome.
 You should check it out to see if it fits your lifestyle.

 How to Get Wrapping Off Wine Bottle

 It is not hard to get the plastic wrapping off of a wine bottle.
-You will just want to unwrap the bottle slowly if you can find where the wrapping began.
+Simply unwrap the bottle slowly if you can find where the wrapping began.
 Then you can un-wrap it by hand with little to no difficulties.

 A good parallel question is this… if nothing in the outside environment affects a wine’s storage, why is it recommended to store wines in an odorless environment?
 Aromas must be able to get in through the cork, correct?

-The same sentiment holds true for wrapping wine in plastic – outside elements can get through if not wrapped.
+The same sentiment holds true for wrapping wine in plastic – outside elements can get through if the bottle is not wrapped.